-- 5. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
-It should be submitted in writing to the Chairman of the Council. - 6.
-The Council will appoint a committee of three members to hear the grievance.
-The committee will appoint a Chairman from one of its members.
-No councillor with direct involvement in the matter shall be appointed to the committee.
+If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
+It should be submitted in writing to the Chairman of the Staffing Committee.

+The Staffing Committee will hear the grievance.
+No councillor with direct involvement in the matter should be involved.
+If needed, the committee Chairman will appoint another Councillor as an interim member.